Plant Kingdom | Classification, Characteristics, Life cycle, Example,

 Green Algae/Chlorophyceae) –

-• Chlorophyll-a and Beta Carotenoid are found in it, along with it, chlorophyll-b is found, and these chlorophyll-a and b are in such a large amount that they turn green in color.
+• Chlorophyll-a and beta carotenoid are found in it, and chlorophyll-b is found along with it.
+These chlorophyll-a and b are in such a large amount that they turn green in color.
 These chlorophylls are found in green leaves.

-• In these, the cell wall is divided into two layers.
-External layer and internal layer.
-The outer layer is made of pectose and the inner layer is made of cellulose.
+• In these, the cell wall is divided into two layers: external and internal.
+The outer layer is made of pectose, and the inner layer is made of cellulose.

-• In these, the flagella are uniformly found on the top of the motile spores.
+• The flagella are uniformly found on the top of the motile spores.
 Whose number can be 2-8.

 Volvox, plant kingdom